matteoferla/Fragmenstein/documentation/monster/monster.md

 ## Placing

-The method called by the class `place_followup`, placed the followup using those atoms.
+The method called by the class `place_from_map`, placed the followup using those atoms.

 To do a contrained embed in RDKit the reference atoms need to have a good geometry.
 Consequently, this is not possible.